dakshshah96/awesome-startup-credits/README.md

 - [Exotel for Startups [INDIA ONLY]](https://exotel.com/cloud-telephony-for-startups/) - Exotel for Startups is a special account for startups that gives you access to all of Exotel’s features.
 - [MSG91 for Startups [INDIA ONLY]](https://msg91.com/startups/) - A startup for startups.
 Grow your startup with MSG91's SMS for startups.
 First few transactional bulk SMS free every month.
 - [Dialpad Fast Start](https://www.dialpad.com/solutions/faststart/) - Dialpad and UberConference for free for life.
 The Fast Start program provides qualified, VC-backed startups with 10 free lifelong seats for Dialpad Pro and UberConference Business.
+- [Cloudonix FREE Tier](https://cloudonix.io/sign-up) - Cloudonix services, FREE FOR LIFE, up-to 250 calls per month.
+The Cloudonix FREE tier provides businesses with the ability to connect their website or mobile application, directly to their customer care or sales staff.
+No phone lines required.
+No call minutes required.
+No CREDIT CARD required.
+Support is provided via a community #slack channel, available at (https://bit.ly/2QTrJUE)

 ### Edge Computing